memoio/meeda-docs/docs/developers/Contract.md

-# Data Availability Layer
+# Contract

-Meeda's DA layer is mainly implemented by FileProof.
+Meeda's verification contract is mainly implemented by FileProof.
 Next, the design details of FileProof will be explained in detail for developers to discuss.

 ## Background